GREENLANDIC

 The purpose of QILAAT is to preserve and the holistic approach to life with special focus on wellbeing, which is within the practice in itself and furthermore to create space and access to knowledge of our sacred tradition, in our current context.

-Deep withing our wide Greenlandic Cultural Heritage is a long tradition of drum dancing and drum singing, which is not just an entertaining artform but also a way of communicating to achieve somatic and mental well-being, emotional balance, and a connection to our spirituality.
+Deep withing our wide Greenlandic Cultural Heritage is a long tradition of drum dancing and drum singing, which is not just an entertaining artform but also a way of communicating to achieve somatic and mental well-being, emotional balance, and connect to our spiritual awareness.
 More than performance, these ancient traditions passed down from generation to generation are the essence of Greenlandic Inuit culture: they tell us who we are; what is important to us; and how we relate to others.

 Since UNESCO enlisted drumdancing and drumsinging on the list of Cultural Heritage of Humanity in 2021, the world is beginning to appreciate and understand the importance of keeping these traditions alive.
 Not only should we seek to preserve it but aim for a deeper understanding and innovative development by advocating for the practitioners.
 The revival and preservation of the practice of drum dancing & drumsinging, has a huge potential to return as a method to healing, reconnecting to our cultural identity, to regain strength in the current and globally influenced Greenlandic society, through Inuit-led and culturally grounded approaches.
 Reviving traditional practices is no small thing.
-But we need it to restore ourselves.
-Both traditional drum dancing and singing, is a great tool in passing on life stories along with ancestral stories and that way, connect and continue the making of history, from our own perspective.
+But in order to restore ourselves our traditional drum dancing and singing, is a great tool.
+Through stories of life along from our ancestors, we can re-connect and continue the making of history, from our own perspective.

 This is ours to share and care for!